 - We begin by doing a beginning inventory of all items such as cups, candy, hot dogs, etc.

-- We typically serve pre-made entrees by the central commissary, and perform our food “prep” like pre-wrapping sandwich buns, filling popcorn, and warming up our equipment.
+- We typically serve entrees that are pre-made by the central commissary, and perform our food “prep” like pre-wrapping sandwich buns, filling popcorn, and warming up our equipment.

 - We open the booth for business around the time the Gillette patron gates open, typically 1.5 to 2 hours before the event starts.